microsoftgraph/msgraph-sdk-powershell/src/ManagedTenants/ManagedTenants/docs/v1.0-beta/Update-MgTenantRelationshipManagedTenantCloudPcDevice.md

 ```

 ### -ManagedDeviceId
-The managed device identifier for the cloud PC.
+The managed device identifier of the cloud PC device.
 Optional.
 Read-only.